To help protect yourself from card fraud, consider the following tips:

 Memorise your PIN.
 Don't use the same PIN for all your cards, and don't choose your date of birth or another number that might be recorded in your wallet or purse.

 Regularly check Heritage Online and your account statements.
-Call your financial institution if you see anything suspicious on your account.
+Call us if you see anything suspicious on your account.

 Do not allow others to remove your credit/debit cards from your sight at anytime.